rse/graphql-tools-subscribe/README.md

 [GraphQL.js](https://github.com/graphql/graphql-js) which allows
 GraphQL clients to subscribe on their query and find out whether their previously subscribed queries should be refetched.
-The framework is designed to allow an arbitrary subscription persistence and let GraphQL servers to actively publish the subscription ids of invalidated queries (usually by means of a parallel WebSocket connection).
+The framework is designed to allow an arbitrary subscription persistence handling and this way let GraphQL servers to perform additional tasks like publishing the subscription ids of outdated queries (usually by means of a parallel WebSocket connection).

 Installation
 ------------